-so Pending Proceedings or Arbitration
+10 Pending Proceedings or Arbitration

-As of the date of this Disclosure Statement, there are no pending legal proceedings or arbitration concerning any member of the Bank in New Zealand or elsewhere that may have a material adverse effect on the Bank.
+As at 31 March 2015, there is one pending cliam which is under arbitration; however the matter is not likely to have a material impact on the Bank.
+No other legal proceedings or arbitration concerning any member of the Bank in New Zealand or elsewhere exist that may have a material effect on the Bank.

-11 Credit Rating
+11 Credit Ratings